 It’s the most important meal of the day and we have to admit – we are breakfast people.
 If Disney offered a breakfast buffet for dinner we’d never have to try for Be Our Guest again!
 We have two ‘schools of thought’ when it comes to breakfast and either one could save you money if you do it correctly.
 First, breakfast in the room.
 Lately, our trips have consisted of more late nights and table service dinners so we like to save time and money by bringing our own breakfast foods for the room.
 A quick bowl of cereal, a breakfast bar or shake, or that pizza you couldn’t finish the night before are all acceptable ways to save money on dining during your visit.
 We plan far enough ahead to bring extra plates/plastic silverware to accommodate our meals in the room so it has become a normal addition to our packing list.
 Side note: if you book a 1 bedroom or larger room most of them come with a full kitchen.
 You can elect to cook in the room a night or two to save money if you aren’t planning on a late night at the park.
 Ok, back to breakfast… the other option we have undertaken is to eat a large breakfast – such as a buffet – and skip lunch for that day.
 There are plenty of snacks you can pick up in the middle of the afternoon if you need something to tide yourself over before dinner or you can pack your bag with a few snacks from home.
 Our favorites have been the snack packs of crackers or cookies, granola bars, and gummy snacks.
-Often, if we’re feeling froggy, we will make a Crystal Palace reservation at Magic Kingdom and we usually aren’t hungry again until dinner.
+Often, if we’re feeling froggy, we will make an all you care to eat breakfast reservation and we usually aren’t hungry again until dinner.

 2 – Check out Menu’s Ahead of Time